run-llama/llama_deploy/examples/docker-kubernetes/README.md

 components, namely:

 - `core_services`: message queue and control plane
-- `agent_services`: our agents and their respective services
+- `agent_services`: our two agents ("secret" agent and "funny" agent) and their services
-- `additional_services`: additional services such as human consumer service (which for this example writes the final task result json objects to `task_results/task_results.jsonl`)
+- `additional_services`: additional services, which for this example includes a human consumer service that writes the final task result json objects to `task_results/task_results.jsonl`.

 In what follows next, we present three ways to launch the multi-agent system of this example.